-Oversubscription Criteria for Ashington Academy and Bedlington Academy
+Oversubscription Criteria for Bedlington Academy

-- 1. Children who are 'looked after' or a child who was previously looked after including those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order. - 2.
-Children with very exceptional medical factors directly related to school placement. - 3.
-Children who have a sibling already attending the school and who is expected to be on roll at the time of admission.
-Children who have a sibling already attending the Academy and who is expected to be on roll at the school in years 7 11 at the time of admission.
-This includes step siblings, foster siblings, adopted siblings and other children living permanently at the same address. - 4.
-Children of staff employed at the Academy for two or more years at the time at which the application for admission is made and/or the member of staff has been recruited to fill a post where there is a demonstrable skill shortage, and/or the member of staff has relocated. - 5.
+- Children who are 'looked after' or a child who was previously looked after including those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order. - 2.
+Children with very exceptional medical factors directly related to school placement (for example the child or one or both parents/carers has a disability that means the child can only attend one school). - 3.
+Children who have a sibling already attending the school and who is expected to be on roll in Years 7 11 at the time of admission.
+Sibling is defined as children who live as brother or sister in the same house, including natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters and children of the parent/carer's partner. - 4.
+Children of staff employed at the Academy for two or more years at the time at which the application for admission is made and/or the member of staff has been recruited to fill a post in the Academy where there is a demonstrable skill shortage. - 5.
 Distance from the front door of the child's home to main gate of the school will be the deciding factor with preference being given to those whose home address is nearest to the school as measured in a straight line ('as the crow flies').
 The distance checker is contained within the EMS school admissions software using GIS data.
 Distance checking is an integral function within the school admissions software ensuring consistency in measurement.

 This will be based on the child's address.
 Where the last place to be allocated would mean that a multiple birth sibling group i.e., twins, triplets, or other multiple birth sibling groups, would be split, the sibling group will be given priority over other children.
-Otherwise, if only one final place can be offered, and two applicants live equidistant from the Academy, the LA's system of random allocation will apply.
+Otherwise, if only one final place can be offered, and two or more applicants live equidistant from the Academy, random allocation (names out of a hat or other suitable container) will be used.
+This process will be supervised by a person independent of the Trust.